Kitware/paraviewweb/documentation/content/docs/build_yours.md

 And in that case you should add `/foo` to the url in order to reach your application, similar to `http(s)//<host>:<port>/foo`.

-So the `Dockerfile` above results in a container where the apache virtual host configuration has four endpoints exposed, aliased by `glance`, `lite`, `divvy`, and `visualizer`.
+So the `Dockerfile` above results in a container where the apache virtual host configuration has a single endpoint exposed, aliased by `visualizer`.
 You can add as many pairs of arguments as you like when you invoke the `addEndpoints.sh` script.

 One final note on the `addEndpoints.sh` script: the special string `DOCUMENT-ROOT-DIRECTORY` is treated differently: if the script sees that instead of any other value for the alias, then it does not add a new `Alias` or `Directory` to the virtual host config file.
 Instead it just replaces `DOCUMENT-ROOT-DIRECTORY` in the two places it appears in the apache config template installed into the base image.
 This allows you to expose your application at the root of the webserver if you wish.
 In that case, you will just point to a url like `http(s)//<host>:<port>` to reach your application.
 If you do not add `DOCUMENT-ROOT-DIRECTORY` along with some directory you want as the `DocumentRoot`, then by default `/var/www/html` will be configured as the `DocumentRoot` by the `addEndpoints.sh` script (in addition to any aliases it may have created based on other args to `addEndpoints.sh`).